What are Microtubules?

 Microtubules are made of subunits called tubulin.
 Each tubulin is made of an alpha and a beta-tubulin attached to each other.
 This, tubulin is a heterodimer.

 Microtubules play a vital role in all eukaryotic cells.
-These cells release protein tubulin in a normal manner that involves transcription of the gene coding for tubulin that yields RNA and is followed by transcription of mRNA to produce proteins.
+These cells release protein tubulin in a normal manner that involves transcription of the gene coding for tubulin, which yields RNA and is followed by transcription of mRNA to produce proteins.
 Lumen is the inner space of the hollow cylinder of microtubules.

 Also Read: Microfilaments